spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

-With `Spec` we can apply spectral transformations to signal. we can create a vocoder effect with it for instance or scale a pitch or crossfade between severla timbres.
+With `Spec` we can apply spectral transformations to signal. we can create a vocoder effect with it for instance or scale a pitch or crossfade between several timbres.

-We can interpolate between several spectrums:
+We can interpolate between several signals:

 ~~~{.haskell}
 cfdSpec :: Sig -> Spec -> Spec -> Spec